-Cue: Broadcast page turns and/or program changes to nearby iPads.
+Cue: Broadcast page turns and/or program changes to nearby devices or use Dual Page mode with the standalone Cue app.

 Console: Edit metadata and add files to your forScore library from a computer on the same wi-fi network with this web-based interface.